In this section

 Encouraging use of outside space where practical.
 Identifying any areas of congestion in your venue and considering if any reasonable steps could be taken to avoid this.

-To reduce the risk of the virus spreading through droplets, consider:
+To reduce the risk of the virus spreading through droplets, you should consider:

-Putting in place measures to reduce contact between people, particularly between customers and workers.
+Whether to put in place measures to reduce contact between people, who do not normally mix, for example, customers and workers.
 Where practical, measures could include:

-Screens are only likely to be beneficial if placed between people who will come into close proximity with each other.
+– giving preference to back-to-back or side-to-side working or considering using screens or barriers to separate people from each other, bearing in mind that screens are only likely to be beneficial if placed between people who will come into close face-to-face proximity with each other

-To reduce the risk of the virus spreading through contaminated surfaces, consider:
+To reduce the risk of the virus spreading through contaminated surfaces, you should consider:

 Advising customers and workers to wash their hands or use hand sanitiser frequently.
 This is particularly important before and after touching shared objects or surfaces that other people touch regularly.